Collaborate for Lewisham: let's work together!

 Feedback from participants was gratifyingly positive and there was an appetite to take these introductions and conversations further.
 As mentioned on the day VAL is happy to host meetings of "special interest groups" for organisations who share common interests or beneficiaries and there are other focused networks in Lewisham that may be relevant to your work:

-- VAL and Lewisham Pensioners Forum jointly organised a networking event for groups working with older people on 23 November contact firstname.lastname@example.org or email@example.com
+- VAL and Lewisham Pensioners Forum jointly organised a networking event for groups working with older people on 23 November contact email@example.com or firstname.lastname@example.org to be informed of the next event

 - Lewisham BME network for groups working with BME communities meets regularly - contact firstname.lastname@example.org